C6OI/Sharplings/README.md

 * See the status of all exercises (done or pending)
 * `c`: Continue at another exercise (temporarily skip some exercises or go back to a previous one)
-* `r`: Reset status and file of the selected exercise (you need to *reload/reopen* its file in your editor afterwards) See the footer of the list for all possible keys.
+* `r`: Reset status and file of the selected exercise (you need to *reload/reopen* its file in your editor afterward) See the footer of the list for all possible keys.

 <!-- TODO: Questions section -->